-preservation.
-It is also welcoming Keene is a community that has retained some very important aspects of to people of various cultures its culture and heritage.
+Keene is a community that has retained some very important aspects of its culture and heritage.
 The downtown and main street areas are a highly visible example of a vibrant 'neighborhood' that has a unique identity, and this will be enhanced by the upcoming infrastructure improvements.
 However, Keene has other important neighborhoods and places.
 The city should work with the community to identify these places and help build more place-based experiences in the community.
 In today's world, these place-based approaches help build community connection points.
 This approach helps enhance the community fabric, people's sense of belonging, and being included in a community.